 Some of the agencies expected to play a big part in the recovery from coronavirus received much-needed help from the stimulus package.

-The food stamp program, now called SNAP, will get $25 billion to help the hungry; local schools and colleges will receive $31 billion; the Federal Emergency Management Agency will get $45 billion; and local transit systems will receive $25 billion.
+The food stamp program, now called SNAP, received $25 billion to help the hungry; local schools and colleges received $31 billion; the Federal Emergency Management Agency got $45 billion that it returned to help fund the added benefits for unemployment; and local transit systems received $25 billion.